 Along with golf and rugby, we plan to make investments in sports and events which have the potential to appeal to corporate and business passengers, such as sailing and horse riding.
 The horse jumping event, CHIO Aachen, is just one of these.
-CHIO Aachen is one of the world's most prestigious equestrian events, and since 2014 we have been a top-level sponsor to this organization.
+CHIO Aachen is one of the world's most prestigious equestrian events that includes races in five different categories.
+We have been a top-level sponsor to this organization since 2014.

 Alongside all of this, we continue to invest in first two of the world’s most popular sports, football and basketball.
 In football, our sponsorships of various national and international clubs are currently ongoing.
 In basketball, "Turkish Airlines EuroLeauge Basketball", one of the most prestigious basketball organizations in the world, and the “Turkish Airlines EuroLeague Final Four” event, a key component of this sponsorship, constitute the most popular basketball sponsorships of Turkish Airlines.
-Last Final Four events took place with our partnership, at the Istanbul Sinan Erdem Dome, between 19th and 21st of May, 2017, which ended with our representative Fenerbahçe’ championship.
+Last Final Four events took place with our partnership, at Belgrad/ Serbia, between 18th and 20st of May, 2018, which ended with the Spanish representative Real Madrid’ championship.
 Our partnership here is to maintain sponsorship and event promotion activities throughout the years that we will be in league with the EuroLeague Basketball.

-Our other major sponsorship includes the Turkish National Football Team, the Turkish National Basketball Team, Beşiktaş JK, Bursaspor, Galatasaray SK, Trabzonspor, Başakşehir SK, Konyaspor, the Presidential Turkey Bicycle Tour, the Turkish Airlines Ladies Open, the Turkish Airlines Challenge and the Istanbul Marathon.
+Our other major sponsorship includes the Turkish National Football Team, the Turkish National Basketball Team, the Turkish National Volleyball Team, Galatasaray SK, Trabzonspor, Başakşehir SK, Bursaspor, Cumhurbaşkanlığı Türkiye Bisiklet Turu, Turkish Airlines Ladies Open, Turkish Airlines Challenge and the Istanbul Marathon.

-In forthcoming years, we'll continue to support on various sports, as well as cultural and arts events.
+We’ll keep supporting on various sports, as well as cultural and arts events in forthcoming years also.

 Another remarkable feature of Turkish Airlines is its transformation into a group of companies.
 Can you tell us a little more?